jwiegley/emacs-async/README.md

 # emacs-async

-async.el is an exceedingly simple (78 lines of code) module for doing asynchronous processing in Emacs, by spawning a child Emacs interpreter to execute a lambda function, and calling back when the job is done.
+async.el is an exceedingly simple module for doing asynchronous processing in Emacs, by spawning a child Emacs interpreter to execute a lambda function, and calling back when the job is done.

 It uses a very simple syntax: